lorenzo85/scenarios-ica/playground/step1/text.md

-Istio has been installed like described [here](https://istio.io/latest/docs/setup/getting-started).
+Istio has been installed as described [here](https://istio.io/latest/docs/setup/getting-started).

 Check the Istio system pods and services: